 Coordinator: Mary Ann McLean

 This group of volunteers works in the parish office on a rotating basis.
-They support the Parish Manager helping with the weekly bulletin, the monthly “AVE” newsletter and other clerical and administrative tasks.
-They also answer phones for four to six hours per week.
+They support the Parish Manager helping with the weekly bulletin, the monthly “AVE” newsletter, answering the phone, filing and other clerical and administrative tasks.
 Angels are a convivial bunch, and the highlight of the year is the annual “spring luncheon” with the Rector.

 Coordinator: Jennifer Gregg